Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I've decided that I don't like my user bio or avatar anymore and I want to change them. <!-- Tests update of user information/avatar -->

 #### Expectation(s):
-1. A Fat Raccoon account can be logged out and logged back in with a new password.
+1. A Fat Raccoon account can be logged in with a newly changed password.
 1. A user account can be created and modified.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of said account.
+1. The tester will create an account for this test and will keep a record of the account.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
 1. Click on the **Create Account** tab.
-1. Fill out all the appropriate information and submit said information.
+1. Fill out all the appropriate information and click submit.
 1. Click on the **Update Profile** button.
 1. Click on the **Create New Password** button.
-1. Upload an avatar, enter a bio, the current password, a new email, a new username and a new password in both the new password and confirm new password areas.
+1. Upload an avatar, enter a bio, the current password, a new email, a new username and change the accounts password.
 Then submit all the data.
 1. View all submitted data and check for accuracy.
 1. Click on **Logout** on the navigation bar.
 1. Click on **Login** on the navigation bar and enter new login information.